 Jones did not receive many awards during his lifetime, but he was widely respected by his peers.
 His explosive drumming style, volume, and aggressiveness, as well as his techniques with brushes, became well known, making him one of the greatest drummers in the history of jazz.

 Born in Des Moines, Iowa, in 1966, jazz drummer Bill Stewart began playing drums at the age of eight.
 Growing up without access to live music, he listened to his dad’s jazz records and was influenced by the music.

 Stewart’s career began to take off in the 1990s when he became the drummer for guitarist John Scofield’s band.
 He also spent time as a bandleader, releasing a number of well-received albums such as Snide Remarks, Telepathy, and Space Squid.

 Today, Stewart is widely regarded as one of the most important and influential drummers of his generation, and his legacy as a true innovator in the world of jazz drumming is secure.

 17. Jo Jones

-Jones was born in Chicago and grew up in Alabama before moving to New York to become a regular player at jazz clubs.
+Many people confused Jo Jones with Philly Joe Jones, so he was often called Papa Jo Jones when he was older.
+Born in Chicago in 1911, Jones grew up in Alabama before moving to New York to become a regular player at jazz clubs.

 18. Joe Morello